Planning-oriented Autonomous Driving: Methodology

-\paragraph{Non-linear Optimization.} Contrary to the conventional motion forecasting works which have access to ground truth perceptual results \eg bounding boxes, we consider the prediction uncertainty from prior stages in our end-to-end paradigm.
-Brutally regressing the ground-truth trajectories from an imperfect detection position or heading angle may cause unrealistic results with large curvature and acceleration which are hard for vehicles to follow.
-To tackle this, we adopt a non-linear smoother~\cite{nuplan} to optimize the target trajectories:
+\paragraph{Non-linear Optimization.} Different from conventional motion forecasting works which have direct access to ground truth perceptual results, \ie, agents' location and corresponding tracks, we consider the prediction uncertainty from the prior module in our end-to-end paradigm.
+Brutally regressing the ground-truth waypoints from an imperfect detection position or heading angle may lead to unrealistic trajectory predictions with large curvature and acceleration.
+To tackle this, we adopt a non-linear smoother~\cite{nuplan} to adjust the target trajectories and make them physically feasible given an imprecise starting point predicted by the upstream module.
+The process is: